 To keep the pasta from sticking, I like to add a good amount of olive oil to the cooked pasta when I set it aside.
 That olive oil will add more body and flavor to your soup later when you add it into the bowls.

-I use this method for all my soups that use pasta.
+I use this same method for my pasta fagiole and all my other soups recipes that use pasta.

 Once all of these things are added you just let it simmer for a little bit to let the flavors all come together.